vscheff/BSV_15/README.md

 The program has the following options:

-* **1. Launch GUI**: Launches the GUI for an interactive Puzzle with the size of your choice.
+* **1. Launch GUI**: Launches the GUI, allowing user to interact with the puzzle and solver.
-* **2. Plot Timing Data**: Launches the plotting of the results of the experiments.
-The results are stored as `.csv` files in the folder `dataframes`.
-The plots are stored in the folder `plots`.
+* **2. Plot Timing Data**: Gathers and plots experimental timing data for the solver.
+       The results are stored as `.csv` files in the `dataframes` directory.
+       The plots are stored in the `plots` directory.
-* **3. Import Test Puzzle**: Imports a test puzzle from the `test_boards` folder.
+* **3. Import Test Puzzle**: Imports a test puzzle from the `test_boards` directory.
        The puzzles are stored as a grid of whitespace separated integers in `.txt` files.

 ## Authors